FabricMC/fabric-docs/develop/serialization/codecs.md

 Codec is a system for easily serializing Java objects, and is included in Mojang's DataFixerUpper (DFU) library, which is included with Minecraft.
-In a modding context they can be used as an alternative to GSON and Jankson when reading and writing custom JSON files, though they're starting to become more and more relevant, as Mojang is rewriting a lot of old code to use Codecs.
+In a modding context they can be used as an alternative to GSON and Jackson when reading and writing custom JSON files, though they're starting to become more and more relevant, as Mojang is rewriting a lot of old code to use Codecs.

 Codecs are used in conjunction with another API from DFU, `DynamicOps`.
 A codec defines the structure of an object, while dynamic ops are used to define a format to be serialized to and from, such as JSON or NBT.
 This means any codec can be used with any dynamic ops, and vice versa, allowing for great flexibility.